Have questions about Viasat Internet products and services?

 Liberty plans are location-based and are available in many areas.
 With Liberty Plans, you can always use the internet.
 You’ll get a set amount of priority data at fast download speeds of up to 12 or 25 Mbps.
 If you use up the priority data allowance for the particular plan you chose, you can continue using the internet, however the speed will vary depending on network congestion at the time you’re online.
 Non-priority data speeds during the daytime are generally faster than in the evening when more people are online.
 Think of it as more cars on the highway during certain hours.
 For example, during congested hours it may not be possible to stream video.
 At any time, you can simply buy more priority data or upgrade to a Liberty plan that includes more priority data.
 Priority data is only available with the Liberty plans.
 You will not incur any change fees for upgrading your plan.

 The right Liberty plan for you is based on your anticpated monthly usage.
 By providing a range of data options, Viasat allows you to find the high-speed internet plan that works best for you.
-To see if a Viasat Liberty plan is available where you live, use the Find Plans tool at the top of our Service Overview page.
+Click here to see if a Viasat Liberty plan is available where you live.

 Yes.
 Viasat’s Unlimited plans are location-based, and are available in many areas.
 On an Unlimited data service plan, there’s no limit to the amount of data you can use during your monthly measurement period.
 Unlimited means you’ll never run out of data.